Advanced-Systems/anonpy/README.md

 ## Library

-You can use `AnonPy` to interface with a wide variety of REST services by building a contract with the `Endpoint` class.
+AnonPy can be used to interface with a wide variety of REST services by building a contract with the `Endpoint` class.

 ```python